rb80/oracle-hospitality-integration-platform-bootcamp-customers/rna-data-apis-use-cases.md

 ## 5 Fetch Reservations

-Here you will be fetching the reservations you've created during the OHIP Lab and store them locally.
+Here you will be fetching reservations and storing them locally.

 For this, you'll use the Booking-Reservation Subject Area API.